 You also must pay a fee when filing, which would likely be around $100.
 In California and Georgia it costs $100 to file articles of incorporation, while incorporators in North Carolina and New York face a filing fee of $125.
 You may be charged an additional fee when filing an annual report, if your state requires one.

-When paying filing fees, make sure the money is coming out of your business bank account, Jackson said.
+When paying filing fees, make sure the money is coming out of your business bank account.
 The payments should be tied to the corporation.

-It’s not necessary to add the extra expense of hiring an attorney to file your articles of incorporation, but it may be a good idea to have a legal professional review the document before you submit it, Jackson said.
+It’s not necessary to add the extra expense of hiring an attorney to file your articles of incorporation, but it may be a good idea to have a legal professional review the document before you submit it.
 You can make changes later, but it’s best to avoid early mistakes.
-Having a lawyer on hand could be beneficial in the future, too, as you may need help with ongoing legal requirements, he said.
+Having a lawyer on hand could be beneficial in the future, too, as you may need help with ongoing legal requirements.

 The different types of corporations